Iwada-eborty/Iwada-eborty/README.md

 - 👋 Hi, I’m @Iwada-eborty
-- 👀 I’m interested in web development
+- 👀 I’m interested in Data analysis
-- 🌱 I’m currently learning html, css and javascript
+- 🌱 I’m currently learning python programming language
+- 💞️ I can carry out data analysis using microsoft excel and pivot tables for dashboard visualizations
-- 💞️ I’m looking to collaborate on software development
+- I am open to collaborate and work on projects
 - 📫 How to reach me https://instagram.com/joygeh

 <!---